cecuesta/selective-reprocessing/README.md

 This can be done using the script : check-files.sh

+It is possible to generate random errors in the check process, this can be done deleting random records (script **delete-random-records.sh**) or inserting random records (script **insert-random-records.sh**)

 ## Warnings in docker creation & configuration

  Single configuration for dockers is more likely to work properly as it is more simple